eendroroy/amazeing/README.md

 # amazeing

-Amazeing is a Rust-based maze generator/solver application.
+Amazeing is a maze generator/solver application with visualization/simulation.

 ## Installation